top of page

 IGBN - China+1 Strategy

 As multinational companies actively reduce overdependence on China, India has emerged as the most preferred alternative sourcing destination.
-From FMCG to Agro, textiles to chemicals, global procurement teams are accelerating supplier onboarding from India at an unprecedented pace.
+From FMCG to agro, textiles to chemicals, global procurement teams are accelerating supplier onboarding from India at an unprecedented pace.

 What Is the China+1 Strategy?

 The China+1 strategy refers to the approach where companies maintain operations in China while simultaneously expanding sourcing or manufacturing in other countries to mitigate risks.
+Initially driven by rising costs in China, the strategy has gained momentum due to:

 • Trade tensions between major economies